tira-io/ir-experiment-platform-benchmarks/README.md

 This repository serves as the main entrypoint to the shared task on ir-benchmarks.
 The `tira` command shipped with this repository serves as entrypoint to all functionality and is used by the TIRA frontend as well.

+As this repository contains a huge number of~2000 software executions (we executed some runs multiple times to double-check reproducibility), we excluded the runs from the repository as the repository would otherwise be roughly 4 GB in size. (via docker ignore, we have a complete backup outside of TIRA, please note that public runs can still be accessed via TIRA, the notebooks provide examples.)

 ## Evaluate Runs

 You can evaluate runs with the following command: